Loopring/protocols/packages/loopring_v3/DESIGN.md

 When the exchange is suspended users cannot do any on-chain requests anymore.
 Additionaly, the operator is not allowed to commit any ring settlement blocks to prevent the exchange owner from abusing this system.
 The operator still needs to process all on-chain requests that are still open and needs to prove any unverified blocks, otherwise the exchange runs the risk of getting into withdrawal mode, which is irreversible.

-The exchange owner can call `purchaseDowntime` to burn LRC in return for downtime. `getDowntimeCostLRC` can be used to find out how much LRC needs to be sent to put the exchange in downtime for a certain amount of time. `getRemainingDowntime` can be called to find out how much time the exchange will still remain in maintenance mode.
+The exchange owner can call `purchaseDowntime` to burn LRC in return for downtime. `getDowntimeCostLRC` can be used to find out how much LRC needs to be sent to put the exchange in downtime for a certain amount of time. `purchaseDowntime` can be called multiple times to extend the down time. `getRemainingDowntime` can be called to find out how much time the exchange will still remain in maintenance mode.

+The exchange will get out of the maintainance mode automatically after all down time has been used.
+There is currently no way to force the exchange out of this mode immediately, which can be improved in future releases.

 ### Token Registration